 This is a long one so get a tea/coffee, grab your salt shaker and park your keyboard warrior ego for a few moments.
 I have a story to tell.

-I have a love hate for Monopoly, as to many, but my issue with the game isn’t really about the game at all.
+I have a love hate for Monopoly, as do many, but my issue with the game isn’t really about the game at all.
 It lies with the fact that Monopoly, as a whole, is greater than the sum of its failures.
 Any modern game designer or theorist will babble on about PAPI and the equilibrium to the game.
-How Monopoly fall short on the core concepts, but excels at teaching how the capitalist concepts molded modern society (in the US at least).
+How Monopoly falls short on the core concepts, but excels at teaching how the capitalist concepts molded modern society (in the US at least).
 How you waste money, abuse power and ultimately bully your way to victory.
 How luck can work in and not in favour – Luck has no bias.
 How house rules have warped a generally boring player experience for the “better”.
 The National Post has a very interesting article on why we continue to perpetuate such a loathsome board game.
 Give it a read when you get a chance.
 This article isn’t necessarily about Monopoly in history.
-It’s more about how it’s spun off many favourable, and in one case a very unfavourable, spin-off.
+It’s more about how it’s spun off many favourable, and in one case a very unfavourable, variants.

 Monopoly is now more or less synonymous with terrible, unbalanced, rage inducing, friendship ending engagement.
 Anyone who plays the game either loved it as a kid and now hates it, hated it as a kid and still hates it, or loved it as a kid and tolerates it now because they know what to expect.
-Casual gamer or not, Monopoly is one of those games that hold a deep meaning in all our hearts.
+Casual gamer or not, Monopoly is one of those games that evokes a deep feelings in all our hearts.
 Hence, we keep re-themeing it to make it “better”.
 Let’s dive in, shall we.

 - Playing with friends/family